calmm-js/partial.lenses/README.md

 *Note:* In versions of this library before 3.6.1 `L.compose` happened to be almost equivalent to `R.compose` and partial lenses were internally nearly directly compatible with Ramda's lenses.
-Implicit Ramda compatibility was already dropped in version 3.0.0 (see [CHANGELOG](CHANGELOG.md#300)).
+Implicit Ramda compatibility was already dropped in version [3.0.0](CHANGELOG.md#300)).
 In version 3.6.1 the internal implementation was changed to make it possible to support traversals properly.

 #### <a name="defaults"></a>[`L.defaults(out)`](#defaults "L.defaults :: s -> PLens s s")